tomcritchlow/tomcritchlow.github.io/_posts/2015-05-15-glitch-studies.md

 The following are my studies of various NYT screenshots - I've picked the best snapshots and crops from the images that were generated.
 To view the full album of images head over to this imgur gallery.

 ## The New York Times Homepage

+The New York Times generated 78 cookies when I visited the site.
+Producing a series f

+nyt_glitch_studies_01:

 <div class="slider">